sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10/03 Reflection Pt 2.md

 And yet, it spoke, with the same voice you had heard.
 As it watched you, the figure continued, "*Though your skill set is reduced compared to the Champion Link, your emotional profile is at least 85% identical based on preliminary data.
 He would most likely have reacted in the same manner.*"

-You stared at her.
-You recognised this being, but this didn't make much sense. "...*Fi*?
-What are you doing here?"
+You stared at her, jaw dropped.
+You recognised this being, but...

-She cocked her head to the side.
-"You intrigue me, Master.
-You seem to know a lot more than the average person would.
-Yes, you may call me Fi.
-I am the spirit that embodies the Goddess Sword which you now carry."
+"...*Fi*?"